wilderbonsai/ioforge/src/pages/about.md

   - type: cta_section
     title: Become a master of the digital universe
     subtitle: >-
-      Interested in our courses, or mentorship program to take you or your team to the next level?
+      Interested in our courses, mentorship program, or to take your team to the next level?
     actions:
       - label: Get In Touch
         url: /contact